demisto/content/Packs/IBMResilientSystems/Integrations/IBMResilientSystems/README.md

 #### Context Output

 There is no context output for this command.

 ### rs-list-incident-notes

 ***
-Gets all of the top-level comments for an incident.
+Gets all top-level comments for an incident.

 #### Base Command